 Paid Marketing vs People-Powered Marketing

 So rather than turning their backs on paid social media advertising, digital marketers need to align sponsored campaigns with organic brand messages and conversations.
-You only need to look at major international events such as the Super Bowl to see that creating a seamless transition between paid advertising and organic interaction is where the future of social media communication lies.
+You only need to look at major international events such as the Super Bowl; then you can see that creating a seamless transition between paid advertising and organic interaction is where the future of social media communication lies.